George Trevor

+Life

 Trevor was born at Bridgwater, Somerset, on 30 Jan.
-1809, was the sixth son of Charles Trevor, an officer in the customs at Bridgwater, and afterwards at Belfast.
+1809, was the sixth son of Christian, (born Witherell) and Charles Trevor, an officer in the customs at Bridgwater, and afterwards at Belfast.
 His paternal grandmother, Harriet, was the sister of Horatio and James Smith, the authors of ‘Rejected Addresses.’
+His younger sister Sally Frances "Fanny" Trevor became the first Lady Principal of Bishop Otter College.

-He was educated at a day school at Bridgwater, and on 25 May 1825 entered the India House, London, as a clerk.
+Trevor was educated at a day school at Bridgwater, and on 25 May 1825 entered the India House, London, as a clerk.
 He was contemporary with John Stuart Mill, who entered on 21 May 1823.
 In London he made the acquaintance of the D'Israelis, and with Benjamin attended political meetings.
 On 6 Feb.
 1832 he matriculated from Hertford College, Oxford, and contrived to keep his terms while discharging his duties as clerk.
 He graduated B.A. in 1846 and M.A. in 1847, and was a prominent speaker at the Oxford Union In September 1833 he contributed to ‘Blackwood's Magazine’ an English verse translation of the ‘Nautilus’ of Callimachus, which the editor, Christopher North, praised warmly.
 It was the first of several similar essays.
 In 1835, after he had resigned his clerkship at the East India House, he was ordained deacon, and received priest's orders in the year following.
 From 1836 to 1845 he was chaplain to the East India Company in the Madras establishment, ministering at Madras for a year, and then at Bangalore.
 His labours were not confined to the European population, and he founded a flourishing Tamil mission.

 Trevor was an enthusiastic champion of high-church opinions when in 1845 he returned to England.
 Soon afterwards he was appointed resident deputy of the Society for the Propagation of the Gospel in the province of York.
 In 1847 he was instituted rector of All Saints, Pavement, York, and at the same time received a non-residentiary canonry in York Cathedral, with the prebendal stall of Apesthorp.
 In 1850 he was appointed chaplain of Sheffield parish church, and took up his residence in the town.
 He was, however, prevented from preaching in the church by the successive vicars, Dr. Thomas Sutton and Dr. Thomas Sale, on account of his sacramentarian views.
 To rebut the suspicion of Roman Catholic sympathies, he gave a series of lectures on the Reformation, which drew large crowds.
 His right to the office and endowments was established by proceedings in chancery and the queen's bench, but the pulpit remained closed to him, and he eventually returned to York in 1855, leaving a curate in charge at Sheffield.
 In the spring of 1858 he made a temporary removal to London, engaging himself for two years as preacher at St. Philip's, Regent Street.